atefbouzid/Denoising-Dental-X-ray-Images/README.md

 The data used in this project was obtained from [Kaggle](https://www.kaggle.com/datasets/parthplc/medical-image-dataset).

 ## Contributors
-This project was a collaborative effort between myself and my classmate, Rayhane Ben Youssef.
+This project was a collaborative effort between myself and my classmate, Rayhan Ben Youssef.